chriskiehl/Gooey/README.md

 ###Installation instructions

+The easiest way to install Gooey is via `pip`

+    pip install Gooey

-To install Gooey, simply clone the project to your local directory
+Alternatively, you can install Gooey by cloning the project to your local directory

     git clone https://github.com/chriskiehl/Gooey.git

-And run `setup.py`
+run `setup.py`

     python setup.py install